nathalie-xiaodan-chin/ft_server/README.md

 Your *caring, kind, gracious, understanding, considerate, benevolent* peer will probably try the following :
 - launch your file and check that everything is working ;
-- go to your localhost/wordpress and check that you don't have any error messages and that your database is properly taken into account ;
+- go to your localhost/wordpress and check that you don't have any error messages ;
+ and that your database is properly taken into account ;
 - do the same on phpmyadmin ;
 - modify your wordpress page and see if the changes are taken into account on phpmyadmin ;
 - look carefully at the bottom of phpmyadmin that you have no error message ;
-- try to deactivate and reactivate the index of your localhost.
+- try to deactivate and reactivate the index of your localhost ;
 - check that you can connect in http and https and that you have a certificate.